Cannaregio

 Speaking of bitter, the Jews were shunted to Cannaregio by Doge’s decree in 1516.
 The Ghetto was a single compact island, reached by just one bridge, bolted and locked every evening in the interests of segregation - for which read degradation.
 Whilst the Jews offered useful financial services by day, it was deemed best to not let them muddy the waters with the good people of Venice at all other times.

 Nowadays, the ghetto is welcoming and open, but still has faint and profoundly thought-provoking ripples of its former atmosphere.
 I actually enjoyed a terrific pizza there, amid the buzzy conviviality of trendy people at Strazzaria.
-The irony was not lost on me.
+The irony wasn't lost on me.

 A ‘strazzaria’, incidentally, used to be a humble shop or marketplace selling second hand clothes.